Small Batch Brownies

 - ⅛ teaspoon salt

-- ⅓ cup semisweet chocolate chips (regular or vegan)
+- ⅓ cup semisweet chocolate chips, (regular or dairy free)

 Instructions

-- Prepare an 8x4 or 9x5 loaf baking pan with parchment paper, leaving some over the sides to make it easy to remove the brownies from the pan.
+- Prepare an 8×4 or 9×5 loaf baking pan with parchment paper, leaving some over the sides to make it easy to remove the brownies from the pan.
 Preheat the oven to 350°F.

 - Place the butter in a microwave-safe bowl and heat in the microwave until melted (or melt butter over the stove).
 Add in both sugars and whisk until the mixture pulls away easily from the sides of the bowl as you mix, with a paste-like consistency.